 8/24/69 Paradise Valley Resort, Squamish, BC - The Dead never showed up at this festival.
 They may have played a free show in San Francisco, but that's uncertain as well.

-Tom Constanten recalls the Jefferson Airplane sitting in at this show, which is not on tape, but a multi-group jam session was scheduled to end the festival.
+Tom Constanten recalls the Jefferson Airplane sitting in at this show, which is missing on tape, but a multi-group jam session was scheduled to end the festival.

 It turns out more was missing after all.
 A fragment of Not Fade Away>Easy Wind has turned up, suggesting there's a lost reel out there with the rest of the show.